captn3m0/captn3m0.github.com/_posts/2020-11-29-fantastic-beasts-graffiti.md

 [boxset]: https://amzn.to/39ni3vh
 [bhavya]: https://instagram.com/avyadraws/

-[^1]: I didn't like the new editions, they sound less like a textbook and more like a transcript of what happened in the film.
+[^1]: I didn't like the new additions, they sound less like a textbook and more like a transcript of what happened in the film.